bitcoin/bitcoin/doc/gitian-building.md

 ---------------------

-After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [bitcoin-core/gitian.sigs](https://github.com/bitcoin-core/gitian.sigs/) repository, or if that's not possible create a pull request.
-You can also mail the files to Wladimir (laanwj@gmail.com) and he will commit them.
+After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [litecoin-project/gitian.sigs.ltc](https://github.com/litecoin-project/gitian.sigs.ltc/) repository, or if that's not possible create a pull request.
+You can also mail the files to thrasher (thrasher@addictionsofware.com) and he will commit them.